-For further details of the exploration work completed at E29/1041, see our ASX Release dated 2 August 2021 Soil Assays Confirm New Ni-Cu Target at Mt Alexander.
+The soil survey at Carnac which returned anomalous values for nickel, copper and chromium was only partly completed prior to this RC drilling.
+The encouraging results from the drilling warrant a broadening of the soil survey over the remainder of the trend towards the east.
+For further details of the soil survey at E29/1041, see our ASX Release dated 2 August 2021 Soil Assays Confirm New Ni-Cu Target at Mt Alexander.